PowerBI Notebook

 Function What it returns

-TOTALQTD Cumulative total from start of quarter
+TOTALQTD Running total from the start of the quarter

-TOTALMTD Cumulative total from start of month
+TOTALMTD Running total from the start of the month

-SAMEPERIODLASTYEAR Same date range, one year back
+SAMEPERIODLASTYEAR The same date range, one year earlier

-DATEADD Date range shifted by n periods
+DATEADD A date range shifted by n periods

 Iterator Functions — SUMX, AVERAGEX